Monday, August 29

 Matriculation.6:45 p.m.–7:45 p.m.

 This event marks your formal induction into the Wheaton community.
-You will hear from other students why the Wheaton Honor Code is important to them and how they live up to it each day.
-Each new member of our community will sign the Honor Code pledge and the matriculation book.
+Now that you have spent some time talking with fellow students about Wheaton’s Honor Code, you will hear from others why it’s important to them.
+The Matriculation ceremony will conclude with each new member of your class signing the Honor Code pledge and the matriculation book.
 (Cole Memorial Chapel)

 Community Meeting: Living@Wheaton.
 8 p.m.–9 p.m.